formix/infernal-engine/README.md

 var InfernalEngine = require("infernal-engine");
 var engine = new InfernalEngine();

-// Adds a rule named "increment" to increment the value of 'i' up to 5. engine.addRule("increment", function(next) {
+// Adds a rule named "/increment" to increment the value of 'i' up to 5. engine.addRule("increment", function(next) {
     var i = this.get("i");
     if (i < 5) {